rkashyap621/MBD-Longitudinal-Vehicle-Model/README.md

 ---

 ### MODEL-3: Longitudinal Vehicle Model with Reusable Subsystem Masks for each Resistive Force from Custom Simulink Library
-Although the masked subsystems helped simplify the InitFcn m-script, expose simulation parameters through subsystem masks, and maintain consistent simulation results, the subsystems were still directly editable inside the model.
+Although the masked subsystems helped simplify the InitFcn MATLAB script, expose simulation parameters through subsystem masks, and maintain consistent simulation results, the subsystems were still directly editable inside the model.
 To improve reusability and reduce accidental modifications, I moved the masked force components into a custom Simulink library and used locked linked library blocks in the main model.

 ![Opposing Forces Lib](https://i.postimg.cc/Dw5gpTvB/Opposing-Forces-Lib.png)